Schema#

 How scoped state is handled:

-1. On create_session(), the service strips temp: keys before the initial INSERT.
+1. On create_session(), the service strips temp: keys before the initial write, splits app: and user: keys into scoped buckets, and stores only session-local keys in the session row.

-2. On append_event(), the service calls filter_temp_state() to produce a durable state snapshot, then calls append_event_and_update_state() to atomically persist the event and the state update.
+2. On append_event(), the service calls filter_temp_state() to produce a durable state snapshot, splits scoped state, then calls append_event_and_update_state() to atomically persist the event, session state, app state, and user state update.

-3. On get_session(), state is loaded from the database.
+3. On get_session(), the service loads session-local state plus matching app/user state rows, then merges them into the ADK state view.
 Since temp: keys were never written, they are absent from the loaded state.

 from sqlspec.extensions.adk.converters import filter_temp_state, split_scoped_state